polairelabs/PenguinShip/README.md

 ## Continuous Deployment

-This project uses continuous deployment with GitHub Actions.
+This project uses Continuous Deployment (CD) with GitHub Actions.
 Certain environment variables and secrets are required for the deployment pipeline to function correctly.

 ### CD Pipeline Workflow